We welcome and serve all students

 Related Services (TK-12)

 Related Services are designed to address specific, specialized interventions when necessary to provide access to core curriculum and grade level peers.
 A credentialed or licensed specialist provides services.
 These services may include: speech and language therapy, physical therapy, occupational therapy, vision services, orientation and mobility, nursing, audiology services and behavioral health services.

 Resource Specialist Services (TK-12)

-These services are available at every TK-12 school for students with disabilities and assigned to the general education classroom for most of the school day.
+These services are available at every TK-12 school for students with disabilities who are assigned to the general education classroom for most of the school day.
 The services focus on accessing grade-level content with grade-level peers, as well as individualized instructional supports.
-Each student is assigned a special education teacher (also called an Education Specialist), who is the student’s case manager.
+Each student is assigned a special education teacher (also called a Resource Specialist), who is the student’s case manager.
 Resource Specialist services may be provided in the general education classroom and/or a separate setting as indicated in the student’s IEP.
-Students with low incidence disabilities may receive all, or a portion of their instruction, in a regular class and/or may also be enrolled in a separate class to receive specialized academic instruction as indicated in IEP.
+This includes sites with Learning Centers.

 Special Day Class (SDC)/Separate Class (TK-12)

-Special Day Classes are for students who require separate class instruction and a smaller class size for the majority of the day.
-These classes are offered at select SFUSD schools.
-Students in separate classes for the majority of the day are assigned to a multi-grade classroom with a special education teacher.
+Separate Classes with specialized services are offered at some SFUSD schools to provide specialized academic instruction in a smaller classroom setting.
+Students in Separate Classes for the majority of the day are assigned a special education teacher and to a multi-grade classroom.
 Instruction focuses on students accessing common core standards through accommodations, modifications and specialized academic instruction.
 SDC classrooms are assigned additional adult support.

 Access - Adult Transition Program (ages 18-22)